 - 1 teaspoon Chinese five-spice powder

 - 1 teaspoon sugar (rock or demerara)

-- Roast the chicken bone in the oven until the bone gets some colour on it.
+Roast the chicken bone in the oven until the bone gets some color on it.

-- Boil it first then simmer for 2 hours.
-It’s now ready to serve with noodle.
+Boil it first then simmer for 2 hours.
+It’s now ready to serve with noodles.

-- Place noodle and some minced garlic (optional) into a bowl and pour some mince sauce on top.
-Garnish with prawn and vegetable and add the soup.
+Place noodles and some minced garlic (optional) into a bowl and pour some mince sauce on top.
+Garnish with prawn and vegetables and add the soup.
 Ready to serve!